7 Comments

 Out of curiosity, why not post the document?
 Or the name of the school?
 I know there is a need for some anonymity, but without the evidence made public it is kind of all hearsay.

 Fair question.
 The reason is source protection, mainly.
 Naming the school narrows the pool of who could have leaked, sometimes to one person — and documents carry metadata and formatting tells that can finger sources even after redaction.
 SLAPP risk too: even meritless suits cost more to defend than a Substack can absorb.
 And the point isn't "school X did Y"; it's that the same patterns recur across very different institutions.
-This blog isn't gossip; it's a systemic argument.
+This blog isn't gossip; it's a systemic critique.